-Cosby maintained that any interaction between the pair was consensual.
+Throughout the trial, Cosby maintained that any interaction between the pair was consensual.

-This time around, Cosby's defense tried to portray Constand as an opportunist who feigned romantic interest in him and then leveled a false accusation of sexual assault so she could file a lawsuit.
+Cosby's defense tried to portray Constand as an opportunist who feigned romantic interest in him and then leveled a false accusation of sexual assault so she could file a lawsuit.
 The defense also noted that Constand called him twice on Valentine's Day, about a month after the alleged assault.

 Constand said those calls were about basketball to a person she once considered to be a mentor.
 Records showed she made two brief calls to Cosby on Feb.
 14, 2004, around the time of a Temple home game.

-For the new trial, prosecutors had hoped to call as many as 19 other accusers to show a pattern of “prior bad acts” over five decades; in the first trial, only one woman was allowed to do so.
+Prosecutors had hoped to call as many as 19 other accusers to show a pattern of “prior bad acts” over five decades; in the first trial, only one woman was allowed to do so.

 The other accusers who testified were: Lise-Lotte Lublin, Chelan Lasha, Janice Baker-Kinney and Heidi Thomas.